Adida Melam

-Adida Melam is a 2016 Indian Tamil-language romantic comedy film directed by Anbu Stalin featuring newcomer Abhay Krishna and Abhinaya.
+Adida Melam is a 2016 Indian Tamil-language romantic comedy film directed by Anbu Stalin, starring newcomer Abhay Krishna and Abhinaya.
 The music was composed by Abhishek—Lawrence.
 Despite being launched in 2012, the film went through production troubles and subsequently had a name change from Mela Thaalam to Adida Melam in 2016, before its release on 25 March 2016.